spryker/docker-sdk/docs/06-installation/02-installation-guides/02-installing-in-development-mode-on-macos-and-linux.md

 ## Endpoints

-To ensure that the installation is successful, make sure you can access configured endpoints from the installation instructions.
+To ensure that the installation is successful, make sure you can access configured endpoints from the deploy file reference.

 :::(Info) (RabbitMQ UI credentials)
 To access RabbitMQ UI, use `spryker` as a username and `secret` as a password.
 You can adjust the credentials in `deploy.yml`.
 See [Deploy file reference - 1.0](../../99-deploy.file.reference.v1.md) to learn about the Deploy file.